asmeurer/blog/posts/moving-away-from-python-2.markdown

 and it just works, everywhere, ought to be a big deal.
-If you don't deal with strings, or do but don't care about those silly foreigners with weird accents in their names, there are other major carrots.
+If you don't deal with strings, or do but don't care about those silly foreigners with weird accents in their names, there are other major carrots as well.
 For SymPy, the fact that 1/2 gives 0 in Python 2 has historically been a major source of frustration for new users.
-Imagine writing out `1/2*x + x**(1/2)*y*z - 3*z**2` and wondering why half of what you wrote just "disappeared" (granted, this was worse before we [fixed the printers](https://asmeurersympy.wordpress.com/2011/08/18/sqrtx-now-prints-as-sqrtx/)).
+Imagine writing out `1/2*x + x**(1/2)*y*z - 3*z**2` and wondering why half of what you wrote just "disappeared" (granted, this was worse before we
+[fixed the printers](https://asmeurersympy.wordpress.com/2011/08/18/sqrtx-now-prints-as-sqrtx/)).
 While `integer/integer` not giving a rational number is a major [gotcha](http://docs.sympy.org/latest/tutorial/gotchas.html#two-final-notes-and)